 Ability to Keep Residents Mobile

-This metric is a measure of the percent of long-term stay patients who maintained mobility.
-Many in the industry argue that the ability to move around is important for patients health.
+This metric tracks the percent of long-term residents who maintained mobility.
+Some experts believe that mobility is important for residents' mental and physical health.

 Hospitalizations